Security and Authentication

 Polls, also known as single page forms as designated on the General page, are the only kind of questionnaires that do not require authentication.
 All others require selecting one of the methods presented in this section.

 Regardless of the authentication method used, anonymity can be preserved by choosing, in the Save page, to not record the ID of the person completing a questionnaire in the data set.
+It is also possible to restrict who participates using an Invite list.

 1 Questionnaire Authentication

-Part A, Specify what method to use to identify each questionnaire.
+Part A - Specify what method to use to identify each questionnaire.
 The methods are categorized by where the questionnaire ID comes from.

 When a questionnaire should be identified by the user's ID, choose one of these methods.
 All of them require the user to be logged in to the corporate network with their usual credentials, and all of them will user their User ID to identify the survey.
 Note, however, that anonymity can be preserved by choosing to NOT save the questionnaire ID in the questionnaire's Save page.